Kiddo Spotlight: Jacob, a Boy with Autism who Knows No Limits

 To one Hopebridge dad, for instance, autism is an ability, not a disability.

 “People with autism see things differently through their minds and eyes.
 Yes, these individuals may be ‘different’ – as everyone is – but that is not a negative thing.
-Each is special in his or her own unique way and we have a lot to learn from them,” said Richard, father to Jacob in the Hopebridge Forest Park therapy center.
+Each is special in his or her own unique way and we have a lot to learn from them,” said Richard, father to Jacob in a Hopebridge Cincinnati therapy center.
 “Autism truly is like a puzzle; we have to put together the pieces to find out what works for each person.”

 Jacob’s mother, Ana, agrees: “It’s beautiful to see that he doesn’t know limitations and believes in himself.
 His vision is a little different than others.
 He is going the same way as other kids his age; he just may be taking another path to get there.
 Jacob always tries to surprise himself, and he surprises us daily with his progress.”